Adolescent DBT Therapy

 - Interpersonal Effectiveness Unit

-- Finding the Middle Path Unit - incorporated throughout the other units
+- Finding the Middle Path Unit

-Skills Group Options
+Multi-Family Skills Group Time

 Parents and family play an important role in helping clients change their behavioral patterns.
 We have discovered that the adolescents we work with have the best results and show improvement faster when their parents are as involved in the process as their child.
 Although your child’s behaviors are often what brought them into our program, the family system as a whole has been affected and may need to learn how to change certain things together in order for things to improve.
 We understand this is a big commitment for families but hope you will see it as an investment in your family’s future.